modelab/grasshopper-primer/en/2-extensions/2-1/3_Architectural Case Study.md

 ### 2.1.3 Element* Architectural Case Study

-#####In this section, we will work through an exercise file for producing architectural facades.
+#####In this section, we will work through a simple exercise file for producing architectural facades.
 The case studies will be broken down into 3 Phases with this being Phase 1.
-This example incorporates basic Element* components without the use of per vertex features.
-These features will be used in
+Phase 2 and 3 will come at a later time.
+This example incorporates Half Edge data structures along with basic Element* components without the use of per vertex features.

 ![IMAGE](images/Arch_CaseStudy/Main_Render.jpg)